Treechcer/FORGE/readme.md

 Forge uses 3 folders, the fist one is main folder called `.FORGE` where are only store the subdirectories, called `.DATA` and `.PROJECT`.
 There can also be `.UPDATE` which is created right after using `.\forge -update` (that doesn't work for now*).
-Also theres's now `LIBS/` folde, where you can add into your libraries, in `LIBS/STATIC` is expected to add `.o` and `.h` files, if you're programming your own static library you have to add in int folder `LIBS/SRC` (not implemented yet, notw it takes all files from your directory - this will be fixed / changed later), also to compile into libraries you should look into chapter [Static Libraries](#static-libraries).
+Also theres's now `LIBS/` folder, where you can add into your libraries, in `LIBS/STATIC` is expected to add `.o` and `.h` files, if you're programming your own static library you have to add in int folder `LIBS/SRC` (not implemented yet, now it takes all files from your directory - this will be fixed / changed later), also to compile into libraries you should look into chapter [Static Libraries](#static-libraries).

 > **NOTE**: .FORGE is hidden folder on windows and UNIX systems.